Discrete versus continuous domain models for disease mapping: Discussion

 Our results are consistent with two out of three previous studies in the literature.
 Motivated by studying the lupus incidence in Toronto, \citet{Li2012a} simulated 40 Gaussian surfaces with zero mean, keeping the variance and roughness parameters constant ($\theta = 0.5$ and $\nu=2$) and varying the range parameter ($\varrho = 1, 2, 3, \SI{4}{km}$).
 They compared the performance of BYM and LGCP.
 Arguing that lupus risk is too low, they simulated cases using stomach and lung cancer risk.
 They used the mean squared error and ROC curves to examine the ability of the models to estimate the risk and pick up areas of higher risk.
 They consistently reported that the LGCP outperforms the BYM model. \citet{Li2012} extended the LGCP model to aggregated data and compared them with the LGCP model based on case locations and the BYM model using a similar simulation procedure and metrics as in their previous study.
 They reported that the LGCP extension on aggregated data performed better than the BYM on aggregated data, however the LGCP on case location data was always superior. \citet{Kang2013} simulated point data, as guided by a previous study by \citet{Illian2012}, aggregated this data on a range of different spatial scales and used a variety of smoothness priors to examine the impact of spatial scale and prior in the predictive performance of spatial models.
 Among the different priors were the BYM and a Mat{\'e}rn model, which with a fine grid selection approximates an LGCP.
 They conducted inference with INLA and reported mixed results in the sense that model performance depended on the individual scenarios.

-Our work has some strengths and limitations.
+Our work has some strengths.
 At its heart it is an extensive simulation study using samples from a true population that yields datasets with realistic spatial distribution of cases and persons at risk.
 We considered a range of different scenarios with different sizes of high-risk areas, risk increases, levels of urbanicity and shapes of the risk function, attempting not to favour either of the models used for fitting.
 The shape of the high-risk areas was always circular, which is an intuitive shape for disease mapping (hot spots).
 This choice also provides parsimony with respect to the parameters that need to be set and varied (centres and radii).
+These strengths make our study stand out from the literature, where previous studies were based on small simulation samples (40 samples in \citep{Li2012a} in contrast with our 300) and limited scenarios (4 scenarios in \citep{Li2012a} in contrast with our 39).
+In addition, previous simulation studies based their scenarios on a Mat{\'e}rn field, which is expected to favour LGCPs, \citep{Li2012} and \citep{Li2012a}.
+Our simulation study is based on scenarios that are unlikely to favour any of the models we selected.
+In addition, we selected the SPDE approach with a mesh triangulation that allows for projections on any resolution required rather than an ad-hoc grid specification.
+To the best of our knowledge, this is the first study that compares LGCPs with SPDE on a mesh with a BYM model.

-However, more complex shapes should be considered in future studies.
+We need to acknowledge some limitations.
+Even if circles is an intuitive and parsimonious shape, more complex shapes should be considered in future studies.
 We also did not examine the effect of any spatially varying covariates, an issue discussed by \citet{art644}.
+In addition, the BYM for the current study depends on a single type of aggregation (municipalities).
+Presumably ZIP-code areas (the smallest areal unit in Switzerland, 268 in the canton of Zurich) would have led to preciser results.
+However, the choice of municipalities is justified as the smallest regional unit at which routinely collected data commonly become available while preserving data confidentiality.
+Our results may be sensitive to the particular setting in the canton of Z{\"u}rich (population distributions, shapes of municipalities etc.).
+However, we decided to focus on the canton of Z{\"u}rich for computational considerations and because it provides a representative setting with different degrees of urbanization.